bzg/woof/resources/md/howto.md

 archive, so that Woof! can expose links to this archive.

-Woof! tries to be **a good companion for free software maintainers** who work with mailing lists: it allows them to focus on *confirmed bugs* and *approved patches*.
+Woof! tries to be **a good companion for free software maintainers** who work with mailing lists by allowing them to focus on *confirmed bugs* and *approved patches*.

 It also tries to **make life easier for users** by pointing to important news such as upcoming changes.

+Woof! tries not to impose new constraints: just continue to work on your mailing list and with a minimalistic set of conventions, Woof! will extract what's important for users and maintainers.

 # Triggering a report